 Ovulation is a critical piece of the trying to conceive puzzle.
 Without a successful ovulatory event, it can be more difficult to get pregnant.

 In fact, problems with ovulation are the leading cause of infertility.
-While many people believe “problems with ovulation” simply means lack of ovulation, you can actually have a “poor quality” ovulation.
-Poor quality ovulation can also be a cause of infertility.
+While many people believe “problems with ovulation” simply means lack of ovulation, you can actually have a “weak” ovulation.
+Weak ovulation can also be a cause of infertility.

 We’re so glad you asked!
-We like to think of quality ovulation as a “successful” ovulation.
+We like to think of a good healthy ovulation as a “successful” ovulation.
 You see, after an egg is released from a follicle, that empty follicle (also called the corpus luteum) produces progesterone.

 Progesterone is the hormone that not only confirms ovulation, but is necessary for stabilizing the uterine lining and making it “sticky” enough for the implantation of an embryo.
 Progesterone is named for its vital role in conception and pregnancy (pro-gestation), so it’s no surprise that without enough progesterone following ovulation, it can be more difficult to conceive.

-High quality or successful ovulation occurs when an egg is released and progesterone levels rise and remain elevated for long enough after ovulation to allow for the best possible chance at conception.
-A poor quality ovulation would occur if there is not enough progesterone present or progesterone levels drop too soon after ovulation.
+Successful ovulation occurs when an egg is released and progesterone levels rise and remain elevated for long enough after ovulation to allow for the best possible chance at conception.
+A weak ovulation would occur if there is not enough progesterone present or progesterone levels drop too soon after ovulation.

-Above all, a higher quality ovulation leads to a better chance at conception!
+Above all, a healthy ovulation leads to a better chance at conception!

-Can a progesterone blood test assess my ovulation quality?
+Can a progesterone blood test assess my ovulation health?

 This is because progesterone blood tests only show serum progesterone levels at one point in time.
 But we know that progesterone must rise and remain elevated in order to allow for the best possible chance at conception.